 Adoption of professional ethics, a code of conduct and research standards, and a process by which to enforce these make Registered Professional Archaeologists (RPAs) the most desirable to their clients and employers.
 RPAs pledge to uphold these standards and adhere to best practices in archaeology.
 Therefore, when you hire an RPA you know you are hiring an accountable professional that will complete the job efficiently, expertly, and to the highest standards.

-Accountable: The Register provides a Grievance Process that holds RPAs accountable for their professional practice and behavior.
+Accountable: The organization provides a Grievance Process that holds RPAs accountable for their professional practice and behavior.
 This means that when hiring an RPA, you are protected and have recourse should they violate our professional Code of Conduct or Standards of Research Performance.